 This lesson utilizes the January 28, 2015, statement of the Federal Reserve's Federal Open Market Committee (FOMC) to explore the Federal Reserve's twin goals of price stability and full employment.
 This lesson discusses the relationship between interest rates and stock prices, the role of uncertainty in markets, and the ambiguity in the signals from the FOMC statement.

-- Explain the meaning of the May 1, 2013, Federal Open Market Committee decision concerning the target for the federal funds rate.
+- Understand the background and meaning of the January 28, 2015, Federal Open Market Committee decision with respect to the federal funds rate.

 Board of Governors of the Federal Reserve System: This webpage introduces each member of the board.

 Federal Reserve Resources for Educators: Here you can find links to instructional materials and tools that can increase your understanding of the Federal Reserve, economics and financial education.